-“Vic gave it all away after you sang ‘Bobby McGee,” and you substituted “Tommy’ in “holding Bobby’s hand…’ Are you blind to your own romantic moves.”
+“Yougave it away singing ‘Bobby McGee,” by substituting “Tommy’ in “holding Bobby’s hand…’ Are you blind to your own romantic moves.”

 “I ain’t self-conscious.
 Maybe just subconscious.
 I ain’t got a fucking brain, just my heart ta tell me what’s ta do.”

 “Yeah.
 Tommy calls me Huck.
 All the girls call me Andy.”